 (b) Problems of religious minorities.

-(a) The idea of development planning and a mixed economy.
+(a) Idea of development planning and mixed economy.

 (b) Constitution, law and social change.

 (a) Programmes of rural development, Community Development Programme, cooperatives, poverty alleviation schemes.